atf-inc/dec25_intern_E_security/README.md

 ---

+### 🛡️ Browser Extension (Real Traffic)

+The preferred way to send logs in this branch is using the **ShadowGuard AI Browser Extension**.

+1. Navigate to `chrome://extensions/`.
+2. Load the `extension/` folder as an unpacked extension.
+3. Configure settings with your Collector URL: `http://localhost:8000/logs`.
+4. See `extension/README.md` for full details.

-### Sending Test Logs (Generator)
+### 🧪 Synthetic Logs (Generator)

-#### Option A: Generator in Docker Compose
-If the generator is included in `docker-compose.yml`, it starts automatically.
-Watch logs in Terminal 1.

-#### Option B: Generator on Host
-Run the generator manually, targeting the Collector via the Nginx gateway:
+The synthetic generator is disabled by default in `docker-compose.yml` to favor real extension logs.

+To run it manually on your host:
 ```bash
 python generator/generate_logs.py
 ```

-The generator sends logs to: `http://localhost:3000/collect/logs`
+The generator sends logs to: `http://localhost:8000/logs`

 ---